 - Understanding how to use data structures and basic algorithms is crucial, but that’s usually more about passing interviews than day-to-day work.

-Math and Your Tech Career
+Math and Your Tech Career Path

 Whether you decide to dive deep into math or just stick with the basics, there’s a place for you in the tech world.
 Keep being curious, and don’t let the fear of math hold you back from pursuing your dreams in technology!